wardog1uk/mikro/Basic Commands.md

 ### Description
 Outputs a line number ready for code to be entered and automatically displays the next line number when you press return.

 To stop the AUTO function hold shift and press return, or press return twice.

-Default start number is 100 and default step is 10.
+On the first run the default start number is 100.
+The default step is 10.

 ## DELETE